-The idea of finding “the one” can be polarizing, especially when there are 7 billion unique individuals out there.
+The idea of finding “the one” can be daunting, especially when there are 7 billion other people out there.

-But no-one can deny the power of finding love—being with someone where it feels like they are a soulmate.
-Where life completely changes and you feel like you’ve met someone who completes you in a way no-one else can.
+But no-one can deny the power of finding love—being with someone who feels like your soulmate.

 It’s incredibly special to find someone we believe is “the one”.
-But it’s also daunting.
+And it’s also a lot of pressure!

 What if you fall for the wrong person?
-What if this person isn’t actually “the one”, but someone who you’ll end up having a toxic relationship with?
+What if this person isn’t actually “the one”, but someone who you’ll end up having a less than satisfying relationship with?

 What is a soulmate or The One?